Established in 1986, the HIMSS Foundation serves as the philanthropic arm of HIMSS. It provides support and assistance to HIMSS and the industry by:

 In May 2008, the Institute for e-Health Policy was launched to provide research and educational opportunities for public- and private-sector stakeholders—two key constituents who make and are most directly impacted by e-health policy decisions.
 One major component of the Institute’s programs is leadership of the Capitol Hill Steering Committee on Telehealth and Healthcare Informatics.

 You can help make a difference in the future of healthcare information management by giving to the Foundation.
 Your tax-deductible contribution can make a difference in our efforts to continue projects like the Katrina Phoenix Project and the HIMSS Scholarship program.
-To make a donation or receive more information, please call 312-915-9277 or email firstname.lastname@example.org.
+To make a donation or receive more information, please email firstname.lastname@example.org.

 The Dorenfest Institute white paper explores PACS technology and its relevance and importance in the US healthcare industry.
 PACS, or Picture Archiving and Communication Systems is comprised of workstations and servers dedicated to the storage, retrieval, distribution and presentation of digital images.
 Read more >>